tuankhoin/server-system-learning/README.md

 ## <a name="what"></a>More stuff?

 Here I will put a list of remaining interesting tools that I could not finished, due to either the limited internship time or lack of backgound knowledge.
-If you have the them, this would be something interesting that you will learn:
+All of these will be very interesting with many applications once you are proficient:

 ### [Terraform](https://www.terraform.io/)
 Background knowledge: Cloud services